WBAMC Simulation lab brings real-time training for K9 intervention

-Medical Soldiers with the 528th Hospital Center train on a simulation dog-mannequin with life-saving tasks and familiarization, on March 23, 2023, at the William Beaumont Army Medical Center Simulation Laboratory and Center.
+Medical Soldiers with the 528th Hospital Center conducted military working dog familiarization and intervention training on March 23, 2023, in the William Beaumont Army Medical Center Simulation Laboratory and Center.

+Military emergency room physicians, nurses, medics, techs and surgeons with 10th and 745th Forward Resuscitative Surgical Detachments trained on how to evaluate an acutely injured military working dog, and also practiced different medical scenarios experienced in a combat zone with injured MWDs.

+“I expect my team to become more familiar with interventions that are similar to that of humans as well as dogs,” said U.S. Army Maj.
+Patrick Smith, commander, 745th FRSD.
+“Military working dogs are Soldiers as well.
+They are on the front lines and most likely we could experience an MWD encounter in our trauma setting.
+It’s good to familiarize ourselves with something like this.”

 |Date Taken: